trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes.md

 Time: __3.26s__

-_Doing loops in pure python and updating array elements one at a time is anathema to performance in python_.
+_Doing loops in pure python and updating array elements one at a time is the bane of performance in python.
+There is almost always another way that gives better performance.
+(Though admittedly in some cases the faster way isn't always obvious or more readable IMHO)._